If your struggling with relationship issues, please take our survey to see the severity

 It can be confusing to tell the difference between couples therapy and marriage counselling.
 Both are focused on improving relationships and helping couples realise the natural differences of each person in the relationship.
 Resolving conflict in relationships is the main reason why couples seek therapy or counselling.

-Many people use the term marriage counselling and couples therapy interchangeably.
+Many people use the terms marriage counselling and couples counselling interchangeably.
 This is due to the overlapping similarities between the two that sometimes create confusion.

 Let’s start with…